 Original Webinar Date: 06/22/2020

 Sometimes a change agent is a team on a mission.
 Sometimes a change agent is an event or condition.
 COVID-19 is an event that has caused us to think creatively as agents of change.
 During this global pandemic, many of us are doing things that we would have thought of as unimaginable before.
 COVID-19 has added to the way many of us see the world through different lenses.
 Differences in our worldview perspectives can cause disconnection and lead to a lack of resilience.
 At the same time, our ability to help each other is the main tool that we have in these difficult times.
-This session, facilitated by Joel Jackson, explores stereotypes, biases, and disparities related to COVID-19.
-Participants will gain skills to recognize and interrupt bias in a compassionate manner using tools for cross-cultural communication.
+This recorded session explores stereotypes, biases, and disparities related to COVID-19.
+Viewers will gain skills to recognize and interrupt bias in a compassionate manner using tools for cross-cultural communication.

 - Describe the Ladder of Cultural Competence;